Haeundae Beach Busan: Your Guide to Korea’s Most Famous Beach

 What is there to do near Haeundae Beach?

-You’re surrounded by options: walk to The Bay 101 for yacht views and night photos, visit SEA LIFE Busan Aquarium, or explore Dongbaekseom Island’s coastal trail, or visit the BUSAN X in the Sky observatory.
+You’re surrounded by options: walk to The Bay 101 for yacht views and night photos, visit SEA LIFE Busan Aquarium, explore Dongbaekseom Island’s coastal trail, or visit the BUSAN X in the Sky observatory.
 The area is also packed with cafés, street food, and shops, so you can easily spend a full day here.

 You can easily spend a full day around Haeundae, or explore even more of Busan’s highlights with this complete activity guide.